microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 > [!NOTE]
 > It is generally recommended to utilize the [**DefaultInteractableStates**](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Interactable/States/DefaultInteractableStates.asset) when creating *Interactable* components.
 >
 > However, there are 17 Interactable states available that can be used to drive themes, though some are meant to be driven by other components.
-Here's a list of those with built-in functionality.
+Here is a list of those with built-in functionality.
 >
 > * Visited: the Interactable has been clicked.
 > * Toggled: The button is in a toggled state or Dimension index is an odd number.